 JBTS is always accepting papers in all areas of Christian studies.
 Moreover, as part of its mission, it devotes certain issues to singular themes or topics within biblical, theological, and philosophical studies.
 Executive editors will oversee these special issues.
 Below is a list of upcoming issues that have special topics associated with them.
 You are invited to submit articles or book reviews for these following topics:

-The Israelite Monarchy within Biblical and Theological Studies (Spring 2019)
+The Israelite Monarchy within Biblical and Theological Studies (2019)

 - Executive Editors: Daniel Diffey and Gunner Gundersen

 The Israelite monarchy has always been an interest of biblical studies and there has been a good deal of scholarly debate around both historical and theological issues concerning Israel’s kingship and kingdom.
 This issue, which will be published in Spring 2019, will focus on the Israelite monarchy.
 Some particular points of focus will be on historical issues (minimalist vs. maximalist views of Israel’s history as they relate to Israel’s monarchy) and theological issues (is the Old Testament anti-monarchy, pro-monarchial, both, or neither).

 All unsolicited articles must be received by September 1, 2018 for consideration.